Google launched AI mode in search this week and with it, we lost some of the ability to turn off Google AI Mode. So - what still works?

 The udm=14 tricks seems to still work.
 Simply add &udm=14 to any query string, and it strips out the ai overviews.

-Then there is also a website dedicated to this feature call (you guessed it) UDM14.org where you can just fill out a search box and go:
+Then there is also a website dedicated to this feature called (you guessed it) UDM14.org where you can just fill out a search box and go:

 Most modern browsers will allow you to change search engine definitions.